iotaledger/iota-wiki/docs/learn/smart-contracts/invocation.md

 For contracts to use funds owned by the _caller_, the _caller_ must specify an `Allowance` in the request.
 Contracts can then claim any of the allowed funds using the sandbox `TransferAllowedFunds` function.

-The Allowance properly looks like the following:
+The Allowance property looks like the following:

 ```go
 {